blazeqin/xiongweb/content/en-research.md

 - Nocturnal transpiration

-- Develop new technicals of gas exchange  and hydraulics estimations
+- Develop new estimation technicals of gas exchange and hydraulics